DataBiosphere/tanagra/docs/ACCESS_CONTROL.md

 ## Access control implementations
-So far, there are 3 access control implementations in the `bio.terra.tanagra.service.accesscontrol.impl` package.
+So far, there are 5 access control implementations in the `bio.terra.tanagra.service.accesscontrol.model.impl` package.

 ### Open Access Control
 Allow everything for everyone.
 This is helpful when developing locally and running tests.